hakyim/TO-DELETE-PrediXcan/Software/README.md

 ####Filter File Format

 Filter files can specify a subset rows in the pheno file to perform the association on.
 It is a tab delimited file with the first 2 columns identical to the pheno file.
 The third column holds numerical values on which to filter.
 If the filter file is called filter.txt, with filter values 1 and 2, including `--filter filter.txt 2` will perform the association test only on individuals marked 2 in the filter file.

+Header rows are optional for the filter file, but if they are included, the first two columns must be labeled FID and IID.

 ####Usage
 > ./PrediXcan.py --assoc --pheno phenotype_file --pred_exp predicted_expression_file --linear --filter filter_file filter_val --output_dir output_directory